Climate Chance Europe Africa 2025 Summit

 Climate Chance is co-organising, with the city of Marseille, the Climate Chance Europe Africa 2025 Summit on the theme "Adaptation: taking action", on March 31st and April 1st at the Palais du Pharo in Marseille.
 This will be the most important gathering ever held on the challenges of adapting to climate change.

-Join us at Marseille on 31 March and 1 April!
+Join us in Marseille on 31 March and 1 April!

 REGISTER“Adaptation: Taking action”